stochasticai/xTuring/docs/docs/overview/installation.md

 $ pip install xTuring
 ```
 This will install the latest version of xTuring available on pip.
-Finally, you can test if `xTuring` has been properly installed by running the following commands on your terminal:
+Finally, we can test if `xTuring` has been properly installed by running the following commands on our terminal:
 ```bash
 $ python
 >>> from xturing.models import BaseModel